potassco/asp-date-lib/README.md

 * Dates are represented as tuple terms (D,M,Y).
 * Library converts absolute dates into relative dates.
 * Library finds out the weekday of a date.
+* Library can create date tuples for every day in a given month or year.
 * Day differences are realized using Julian Day Numbers, see http://quasar.as.utexas.edu/BillInfo/JulianDatesG.html .
 * Week days are realized using a formula from https://de.wikipedia.org/wiki/Wochentagsberechnung